petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments.md

 - Liferay SaaS
 uuid: 6daca74f-6058-429b-af62-1e1af9c71048
 ---

 # Using Fragments

-Page fragments are extensible and reusable drag-and-drop elements for building [content pages](../using-content-pages.md) and their related templates (i.e., [masters](../defining-headers-and-footers/master-page-templates.md), [pages](../adding-pages/creating-a-page-template.md), and [display pages](../../displaying-content/using-display-page-templates.md)).
-They are built using HTML, CSS, and JavaScript and can provide both structure and functionality to your pages.
+Page fragments are extensible and reusable drag-and-drop elements for building [content pages](../using-content-pages.md) and templates (i.e., [masters](../defining-headers-and-footers/master-page-templates.md), [pages](../adding-pages/creating-a-page-template.md), and [display pages](../../displaying-content/using-display-page-templates.md)).
+Built with HTML, CSS, and JavaScript, they can provide both structure and functionality to your pages.

 ![Build content pages and templates with fragments.](./using-fragments/images/01.png)

-Liferay provides a variety of fragments out-of-the-box, but you can develop custom fragments using the [page fragment editor interface](../../developer-guide/reference/fragments/page-fragment-editor-interface-reference.md) or the [Fragments Toolkit](../../developer-guide/developing-page-fragments/using-the-fragments-toolkit.md).
-Additionally, you can [embed Liferay widgets](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md#including-widgets-within-a-fragment) into fragments or add [editable fields](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md).
+Liferay provides many out-of-the-box fragments, and you can also develop custom ones using the [page fragment editor interface](../../developer-guide/reference/fragments/page-fragment-editor-interface-reference.md).
+Additionally, you can [embed Liferay widgets](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md#including-widgets-within-a-fragment) or add [editable fields](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md) within fragments.
 See [Developing Page Fragments](../../developer-guide/developing-page-fragments/developing-fragments-intro.md) to learn more.

-If you are working with forms, you can personalize your form fields by [mapping them to custom form fragments](./using-fragments/personalizing-custom-forms-using-form-fragments.md).
+To personalize form fields, you can [map them to custom form fragments](./using-fragments/personalizing-custom-forms-using-form-fragments.md).

-All page fragments are organized into *sets*, which group related fragments for easier management and use.
-Each fragment set can include common resources accessible to all the fragments.
+All fragments are organized into *sets* for easier management, with common resources available to all the fragments.
 See [Including Default Resources in Fragments](../../developer-guide/developing-page-fragments/including-default-resources-with-fragments.md) for more information.

 After adding fragments to a page or template, you can configure and customize them and their sub-elements.
-These options can vary, though some are common to all.
 See [Configuring Fragments](./using-fragments/configuring-fragments.md) to learn more about available options.